DewanTechUS/SBA_5_The_Document_Object_Model/README.md

 Portfolio: [https://dewantech.com](https://dewantech.com)

 ## Update
-Added a modal pop-up feature with smooth open/close functionality and glowing CSS effects.
-Updated the HTML, CSS, and JavaScript files accordingly.
-It took quite a LOTS of effort to get everything working smoothly, but it was a great learning experience.
+Updated HTML, CSS, and JS to add the modal feature.
+Had to comment out some code to fix errors and make it work again.
+It took time and effort, but I learned a lot from it.

 ## Note
 Please give proper credit if you use any part of my code in your project.